notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 extern crate rocket_contrib;

 // These two mod declarations re-export those files / modules.
-// schema contains the `infer_schema!` macro to help generate table apis.
+// schema contains the `infer_schema!` macro to help generate table APIs.
 // models are be our database models we setup in `src/models.rs`
 // We re-export so any file that includes this `lib.rs`, may have access
 // to these as well.